thepassle/analyzer2/README.md

 ### Collect phase

 During the collect phase, `@custom-elements-manifest/analyzer` goes through the AST of every module in your package.
 You can use this phase to _collect_ any information that you may need in a later stage.
+All modules in a project are visited before continuing to the `analyzePhase`.

 ### Analyze phase